 Let us know if we have missed any chocolate chip fun facts.
 Share your thoughts in the comment section or our food truck forum.
 We always love to add to these lists.
-If we can verify that the facts is just that, a fact, we will give the reader credit in the article.
+If we can verify the facts we will give the reader credit in the article.

 Reference: Wikipedia: Fun Facts about Chocolate Chips